 Timing note: Time stops after each fade to black at the end of a level ends and resumes after the loading screen disappears.

-Best time, Marine skill: 0:31:46 by Maciej 'groobo' Maselewski on 2008-07-26, done in 37 segments and appended to one file.
+Segmented, Marine Difficulty: 0:31:46 by Maciej 'groobo' Maselewski done in 37 segments appended to unknown files.

 The hardest part of this level happens to be the first corridor.
 See those little stones?
 Touch any of them and you can restart.
 The bh sequence has to be done in a particular way to a. avoid the stones, b. bh right under the lower part of the ceiling, and c. fit right in between the wall and the skull at the end.
 I stop bhing a little early when displacing the power cell to make sure I don't miss the damn button.
 At the room where you're supposed to fight some imps and skulls before proceeding, I use a trick called spawn boosting (or whatever).
 It works like this: whenever a monster spawns everything nearby gets a vertical boost and with the right timing you can jump pretty high.
 High enough to land in a certain spot where you get stuck between the rocks blocking your way until you don't kill everything and a pillar.
 From there you can crouch jump and get up on the blocking rocks, successfully skipping the whole fight.
 After acquiring the gravity gun I got pretty lucky with how the boxes reacted.
 After some risky bhs the level is over.